Kingsley-Udo/Kingsley/README.md

 My work combines **SQL, Power BI, Python, and Excel** to create data-driven reports and dashboards that help organizations make informed decisions.

 - 📊 Skilled in data analysis and dashboard development
-- 💡 Interested in business intelligence, finance, and data-driven strategy
+- 💡 Interested in business intelligence, finance, data-driven strategy and generative AI
 - 🧩 Continuously learning advanced analytics and forecasting techniques

 ---